timonorawski/ArcheryGame/docs/AMS_DEVELOPMENT_PHILOSOPHY.md

 # AMS Game Architecture — Design Rationale

+> **Note**: This document references "behaviors" as reusable game logic components.
+The implementation has evolved: behaviors are now **YAML bundles of interactions** rather than Lua scripts with lifecycle hooks.
+The philosophy remains the same—composition of reusable patterns—but the mechanism is now the declarative [interactions system](guides/INTERACTIONS.md).

 ## Core Observation

 Most arcade games are variations on a small number of mechanical patterns.
 The differences between games are primarily: